coderaiser/putout/README.md

     t.end();
 });

-// stetement should be removed so result is empty test('remove debugger: transformCode', (t) => {
+// statement should be removed so result is empty test('remove debugger: transformCode', (t) => {
     t.transformCode('debugger', '');
     t.end();